 “Crura valde pulchra cum domicellis“,

 says Gunprecht (= Gumprecht) and points to his legs: “Very beautiful legs with maidens”.
 If we should have solved the abbreviated “domicellis” correctly, this could refer to the beautiful legs of the maidens dancing with the young men.
 The picture, however, only shows one of them (Slumphilt).
 Wachinger in turn transcribes this word as “dimicellis” and suggests that it is an unattested inflection of “dimiculus” = “sword” (Wachinger, “Neidhart im Bild”, p.
 147).
 This interpretation nicely coincides with Gumprecht’s gesture towards his own legs and the fact that the Neidhart-villains, the “dörper”, tend to lose their legs in many of the Neidhart-farces (“Schwänke”), as the depiction of Engelmar with his wooden leg exemplifies.
-The name “Gumprecht” appears in only three Neidhart songs.
-Interestingly though, one of them is also contained in the Eghenvelder Liedersammlung (w4), which was written by a student of Vienna University c.1430.
+The name “Gumprecht” appears in only three Neidhart songs and in the “Greater Neidhart Play” (“Das Große Neidhartspiel”, D-W Cod.
+Guelf.
+18. 12 Aug.
+4°, fol.
+274r-321v; 15th century, Southern Germany or Tyrol).
+Interestingly though, one of the songs is also contained in the Eghenvelder Liedersammlung (w4), which was written by a student of Vienna University c.1430.
 It is particularly noteworthy that this song also mentions field names and places around Vienna (Leobendorf, Tullner Gebiet, Marchfeld) as well as the dörper Engelmar who loses half his leg in a fight.

 “Domine deus meus in te speravimus“,

 says Snabelrúsh, who also is a known Neidhart character and who—like Gumprecht—appears only in a very small number of songs, two of which again can also be found in the Eghenvelder Liedersammlung (w6 and w12) from Vienna.
 Moreover, one of them (w6) features the dörper Engelmar, a village dance, the land of Austria and the statement that after a fight many of the dörpers lost half their legs.
 The other one is a farce-story and repeatedly mentions Engelmar, Zeiselmauer and Vienna.
-A third song featuring Snabelrúsh (alternative spellings are “Snabelraus” and “Gnapelraus”) survives in the Tyrolian Sterzinger Miszellaneen-Handschrift (s11), describes a dörper-fight and mentions the Marchfeld near Vienna.
+A third song featuring Snabelrúsh (alternative spellings are “Snabelraus” and “Gnapelraus”) which survives in the Tyrolian Sterzinger Miszellaneen-Handschrift (s11) describes a dörper-fight and mentions the Marchfeld near Vienna.
+A “Schnabelrawss” also has a fairly substantial speaking role in the Greater Neidhart Play.
+This occurrence of the name bears further implications as will be shown below.
 His exclamation, taken from psalm 7,2, is slightly altered from “speravi” to the abbreviated plural “speravimus” (“Lord, my god, in you we trusted”) possibly to include the other dörpers and likely hinting at the multiple loss of limbs.

 “Domine deus eripe me de manu inimici“,

 begs Slumphilt, who—as Wachinger points out—does not appear anywhere in Neidhart’s œuvre and is altogether atypical, for Neidhart never uses derisive nicknames for female dörpers (see Wachinger, ”Neidhart im Bild”, p.
 147).
 The Neidhart farces, however, might have gone further by that time to include also this feature, which otherwise is not alien to 15th century brutish poetry such as the “Ring” by Heinrich Wittenwiler.
+Her name could be roughly translated as “Awry-Hild”.
 Her request, taken from psalm 40,15-16 and turned from the plural into the singular (“Lord god, save me from my enemy”) could be directed at Engelmar—the most notorious and ubiquitous of the dörpers—who is standing right beside her and to whom she appears to be pointing with her left hand.
 He in turn says:

 “Domine deus si feci istud“,

-quoting psalm 7,4—only 2 verses from Snaberúsh’s statement.
+by quoting psalm 7,4 which is only 2 verses away from Snaberúsh’s statement.
 His “Lord god, when I have done this…” sounds almost like an ominous threat and is immediately reminiscent of the ever-present antecedent of Engelmar snatching or even breaking the mirror belonging to the dörper-girl Friederun, a topic which is oft-quoted in Neidhart’s songs and which carries a several meanings; not the least of which can be interpreted as a sexual assault.
-Wachinger on the other hand interprets Engelmar’s statement as a comment on the flower he seems to be holding, which could be a reference to the violet-farce, one of the most popular Neidhart themes, involving the replacement of a violet by a turd (Wachinger, “Neidhart im Bild”, p.
+Wachinger on the other hand interprets Engelmar’s statement as a comment on the flower he seems to be holding, which could be a reference to the Veilchenschwank (“violet-farce”), one of the most popular Neidhart themes, involving the replacement of a violet by a turd by some of the dörper (Wachinger, “Neidhart im Bild”, p.
 147).
 As Wachinger also notes, however, that the flower is depicted here as a lily.
 It may therefore be necessary to look for an alternative interpretation.
-Furthermore, Wachinger observes that Engelmar’s wooden leg standing in a spoon is a direct depiction of a very specific song, namely the Fassschwank (“barrel’s farce”), in which the incident is mentioned alongside the pitiful Friederun, the broken mirror and the town of Zeiselmauer, near Vienna (see Wachinger, “Neidhart im Bild”, p.
-147)
+Furthermore, Wachinger observes that Engelmar’s wooden leg standing in a spoon is a direct depiction of a very specific song, namely the Fassschwank (“barrel’s farce”), in which the Engelmar’s left leg is described to fit into a spoon, since it is replaced by a wooden leg now.
+The song also mentions pitiful Friederun, the broken mirror and the town of Zeiselmauer, near Vienna (see Wachinger, “Neidhart im Bild”, p.
+147).